 Blindness Cannot Be the Sole Basis for Denial

 Arizona takes a clear position on disability and guardianship.
-A court cannot refuse to appoint a guardian simply because the individual is blind, as long as the appointment would otherwise serve the best interests of the minor.
+A court cannot refuse to appoint a guardian just because the person is blind.
+The appointment must still serve the child's best interests.

 A court may not refuse to appoint an individual as guardian of a minor based on the individual's blindness if the appointment is determined to be otherwise in the best interests of the minor.